ibm-ecosystem-engineering/envizi-location-service/readme.md

 ### 1 Download the repo

 1. Download this repo

-2. Goto to the root folder of the repo.

-3. Do the following steps.

 ### 2 Create .env file

+1. Goto to the root folder of the repo.

-1. Create `.env` file with the below entries.
+2. Create `.env` file with the below entries.

-2. Update all the properties accordingly.
+3. Update all the properties accordingly.

 ```
 # Environment variables